Request to call (Puru)

 Porters are essential to the smooth operation of the trek.
 They carry your gear and supplies,

-freeing you up to enjoy the trek without the burden of a heavy backpack.
+freeing you up to enjoy the tour without the burden of a heavy backpack.
 Porters are essential to

 the local economy and are typically paid a fair wage for their hard work.

-When hiring a guide or porter, it is important to do your research and choose a reputable
+When hiring a guide or porter, it is essential to do your research and choose a reputable

 company.
-Make sure that they are licensed and insured, and that they have a good reputation
+Ensure they are licensed, insured, and have a good reputation

 among past clients.
-It is also important to remember to treat your guide and porter with respect
+TingTreating your guide and porter with respect

-and appreciation, as they are an integral part of your trekking experience.
+and appreciation is also essential, as they are an integral part of your trekking experience.

 There are several costs and expenses that you may incur during your Gokyo Ri trek, including: